arm/arm-toolchain/arm-software/embedded/README.md

 Content of this repository is licensed under Apache-2.0 with LLVM Exceptions, see [LICENSE.txt](LICENSE.txt).
-Individual patch files under the [patches](patches) folder may contain code under the upstream project license, if they are cherry-picks of upstream commits into the Arm Toolchain for Embedded release branches, see corresponding pull requests for references.
+Individual patch files under the [patches](patches) folder may contain code under the upstream project license.
+If they are cherry-picks of upstream commits into the Arm Toolchain for Embedded release branches, see corresponding pull requests for references.